 Now that I’ve used the word ‘vomit’ in my first paragraph, that will whet your appetites while I give you the recipe for stir fried eggplant.
 I’ve been craving eggplant for weeks now and this one is pretty easy.
 Most stir fry recipes are 80% prep and 20% actual cooking, so maybe some of the steps can even be done ahead of time.

 Also, if you would like this recipe to be vegetarian, just opt out the minced pork for tofu.
 It’s equally as delicious.

 Garlic Eggplant Stir Fry

-*For vegetarian dish, substitute with firm tofu chunks.
+- *substitute minced pork with firm tofu chunks.

 - Step 1 In a large bowl, dissolve salt in cold water.
 Add eggplant and soak for 15 minutes.
 Drain on paper towels and set aside.

 - Step 2 In a small bowl, mix all the ingredients for the sauce together, set aside.